-“Big dumb Ranger stomping through the woods,” a retired Sergeant Major from 5th Special Forces Group said with a smirk to me after an After Action Review in Robin Sage.
+“Big dumb Ranger stomping through the woods,” Kevin, a retired sergeant major from 5th Special Forces Group, said with a smirk to me after an After Action Review in Robin Sage.
 Robin Sage is the culmination exercise at the end of the Special Forces Qualification Course, basically your final exam prior to donning the Green Beret.

 When we maneuvered up to the road, there were “bodies” laying everywhere.
 We were supposed to ambush an enemy supply truck at a specific time, but with our patrol compromised and the shootout that ensued, it didn’t look like we would be completing that objective anytime soon.
 Big facepalm moment for yours truly.